João Barbosa: Action Express (2010–2019)

 Action Express Racing hired Barbosa to contest the 2010 Rolex Sports Car Series season with a Riley-Porsche DP chassis with Terry Borcheller.
 He won the 24 Hours of Daytona, counting as additional drivers Ryan Dalziel and Mike Rockenfeller.
 He was fourth at Lime Rock and tenth in five races and finishing 20th in the final placement.
 On the other hand, he completed two endurances races of the American LeMans Series with Extreme Speed Ferrari F430, being sixth in the GT2 class at the 12 Hours of Sebring.

 Barbosa returned to have as co-driver of JC France in the Action Express in the Rolex Sports Car Series in 2011.
 He won at Virginia, with Terry Borcheller as third driver, and was third in the 24 Hours of Daytona, with Christian Fittipaldi and Max Papis as additional drivers.
-With five top 5s in 12 races, he placed ninth in the drivers' championship in the DP class.
+With five top-fives in 12 races, he placed ninth in the drivers' championship in the DP class.

-Moreover, the Portuguese also competed in five races of the Intercontinental Le Mans Cup with Level 5 with Scott Tucker and Christophe Bouchut.
+Moreover, Barbosa also competed in five races of the Intercontinental Le Mans Cup with Level 5 with Scott Tucker and Christophe Bouchut.
 He managed sixth place overall and first in the LMP2 class at Petit Le Mans, and was third in the LMP2 class at the 24 Hours of Le Mans and the 6 Hours of Imola.

 In 2012, Action Express started to use the new Chevrolet Corvette DP in the Grand-Am series.
-Barbosa scored two wins in Detroit and the 6 Hours of Watkins Glen, and had six top 5s with Darren Law, culminating ninth in the drivers' championship.
+Barbosa scored two wins in Detroit and the 6 Hours of Watkins Glen, and had six top-fives with Darren Law, culminating ninth in the drivers' championship.
 Meanwhile, he raced in the 12 Hours of Sebring ALMS with Level 5.
 He resulted fourth place overall and first in the ALMS P2-class, although behind a World Endurance Championship LMP2 car.

-The Portuguese completed in the 2013 Grand-Am series with Action Express, counting as co-driver Christian Fittipaldi in most races.
+Barbosa completed in the 2013 Grand-Am series with Action Express, counting as co-driver Christian Fittipaldi in most races.
 He won the 6 Hours of Watkins Glen and Mid-Ohio, second in Detroit and Road America and fourth in the 24 Hours of Daytona and Kansas.
 He finished tenth in the drivers' championship DP class.
 Barbosa remained with Fittipaldi in the Action Express team in the 2014 United SportsCar Championship season, formed from the merger of the Grand-Am and ALMS series.
 He won the 24 Hours of Daytona, counting as additional driver Sébastien Bourdais.

 In 2015, also with Action Express Team, finished in second in 24 Hours of Daytona and won the 12 Hours of Sebring (with his teammates Fittipaldi and Bourdais).